DragosPTest/platzi-fake-store-karate-api-automation/README.md

 API test suits using Karate.

 ## How to Run
-To execute the full suite - run the testRunner with @regression tag.
+To execute the full suite run - `mvn test -Dtest=testRunner`

 ## Prerequisites
 - Java 11